vallode/vallode.com/content/_index.md

 +++
 +++

-# Hey, I'm Vallode
+# Hi there,

+I'm **Mariusz**, also **Vallode** in many many places online.

-**Web developer**, a bit of a handyperson.
+I'm a **web developer**, a bit of a handyperson in many things tech.
 Focused on learning more about User Experience.
 I like sci-fi, sharing, and building things that last.

 Feel free to explore this plot of digital land that I call my homepage.